tsilva/curriculum-vitae/README.md

 - **Client:** Tynker
 - **Role:** Lead Software Engineer
 - **Platform:** Web
+- **Team:** Me + Design Team + Content Team
-- **Technologies:** PHP, React, MDX, NodeJS
+- **Technologies:** PHP, React, MDX, NodeJS, React Native

-At Tynker, I led the development of Quizzer, a versatile quiz platform that enhances educational assessment through its wide support for various question types.
+The Quizzer platform is a versatile quiz platform that supports building assessments that interleave multiple interactive quiz types using a simple unified content authoring format powered by MDX.

+The need for building this system stemmed from the necessity of having more enticing and interactive quizzes that could be easily created and modified.
+Such quizzes would initially integrate into Tynker's content progression system in the form of placement tests that onboarded new users into the right skill level, and assessment tests that guardrailed if users were able to progress to the next education level or not.

 This was achieved by incorporating MDX for modularity, enabling Quizzer to integrate effortlessly with different components of the educational stack, including interactive coding exercises.
-This integration fosters a more comprehensive assessment and learning experience for students.
-My role covered the entire project lifecycle, with a focus on design, integration, and the efficient management of educational content.

-Quizzer represents a significant innovation in quiz platforms, designed to improve educational assessments.
-Utilizing MDX for its flexibility, it accommodates an extensive range of quiz types and ensures smooth integration with interactive coding exercises and other educational materials.
-The platform boasts features such as interactive hints, multiple input layouts, and enhanced network reliability, addressing various user needs.
-I was involved in all aspects of its development, from design and integration to content management, prioritizing UI/UX enhancements, performance optimization, and the refinement of educational content.
-My efforts have positioned Quizzer as a key resource for educators, facilitating engaging and impactful learning experiences.
+My role was to architect a solution and implement the full-stack, frontend and backend.
+Having also built a cross-platform native mobile prototype that ran on Android and iOS, built using React Native (the native mobile version was eventually backlogged and shelved due to a shift in priorities).

+The solution was deployed on schedule, and remained a core part of content progression for the home user up to the day of this writing, with minimal maintenance requirements.

 - [Block Coding Placement Test](https://www.tynker.com/quizzer/?type=placement:block)
 - [Text Coding Placement Test](https://www.tynker.com/quizzer/?type=placement:text)